 6.6.1 Introduction

-This solution addresses KI#2.
+This solution addresses KI#2 and may be applicable to KI#1 also with the constraint the UE has a PDU session established at least.
 It allows an operator to count how many PDU Sessions are in a Network Slice identified by a S-NSSAI in the HPLMN.
 Then, several actions could be implemented based on this information that is always up to date.
 For the purposes of this solution, we assume a single global quota exists, i.e. irrespective of roaming.
+In this Solution description PCF may also refer to PCF set when this is the deployed approach in a PLMN.
+Also, this solution can be used to count the number of UEs in a Network Slice that have at least one PDU Session established.
+Finally, in scenarios where restricting the number of PDU Sessions/UEs per S-NSSAI by also counting the UEs that have moved to or are in the EPS, this solution allows that by letting the PGW-C/SMF interact with PCF for this purpose.

 6.6.2 High-level Description